plhsystems/stargate-mainboard-esp32/firmware/doc/stargate-types.md

 ## Universe

 Instead of having a ring, the entire gate spin above the base.
-All chevrons are always lit but the glyph light up on the gate when it get locked.
+All chevrons are always lit but the symbol light up on the gate when it get locked.

 ![](./assets/stargate-diagram-SGU.png)